CalVer is a versioning convention based on your project's release calendar, instead of arbitrary numbers.

-CalVer is a versioning convention based on your project's release calendar, instead of arbitrary numbers.**

->

-> The vast majority of modern version identifiers are composed of two or three numeric segments, plus the optional modifier.
+The vast majority of modern version identifiers are composed of two or three numeric segments, plus the optional modifier.
 Convention suggests that four-numeric-segment versions are discouraged.

-> As seen in the case studies below, projects have found more than one useful way to leverage dates in their versions.
-Rather than choose a single scheme, CalVer introduces standard terminology for developers, based on current practices and conventions.
+As seen in the case studies below, projects have found more than one useful way to leverage dates in their versions.
+Rather than choose a single scheme, CalVer introduces standard terminology for developers, in addition to the "semantic" versions:

-> YYYY- Full year - 2006, 2016, 2106
+YYYY- Full year - 2006, 2016, 2106